IAmStrong/Locations/README.md

 # Locations

-This application has been completed short after finishing Web UI course at SoftServe.
+This application has been completed short after finishing the Web UI course at SoftServe.

 The application allows you to: